Standardized testing is a required element of Dartmouth's undergraduate application.

 English Language Proficiency

-If your first language is not English and your secondary school curriculum has not been delivered in English for at least two years, we require you to submit an English proficiency exam score.
+If your first language is not English and your curriculum has not been delivered in English for at least two years, we require you to submit an English proficiency exam score.
 For more information, visit our FAQ on this topic.

 Interpreting Testing: Your Scores May Be Stronger Than You Think